danyaldany/cancer_disease_prediction/README.md

 * Deep learning classification using a custom CNN model
 * High accuracy on validation/test sets
 * Clean and simple code structure
-* Optionally deployable using Streamlit or Flask
+* Optionally deployable using Streamlit

 ---